 The entity was initially organized as a limited liability company under the name Accretive Care LLC in Delaware on January 23, 2007.
-On June 14, 2010, the entity converted from a limited liability company to a Delaware corporation and changed its name to Accolade, Inc (Accolade or the Company).
+On June 14, 2010, the entity converted from a limited liability company to a Delaware corporation and changed its name to Accolade, Inc. (Accolade or together with its subsidiaries, the Company).
 Accolade's offices and operations are in Seattle, Washington; Plymouth Meeting, Pennsylvania; Scottsdale, Arizona; Santa Monica, California; and Prague, Czech Republic.

-On February 6, 2016, Accolade established a wholly owned subsidiary in the Czech Republic and on July 31, 2019, Accolade acquired all the equity interests of a Delaware corporation (together with Accolade, the Company), and their results of operations have been included in the consolidated financial statements since those respective dates.
+On February 6, 2016, Accolade established a wholly owned subsidiary in the Czech Republic and on July 31, 2019, Accolade acquired all the equity interests of a Delaware corporation, and their results of operations have been included in the consolidated financial statements since those respective dates.